 Understanding your credit score is of the utmost importance as an adult seeking to make a large purchase.
 It’s an all-important three-digit number that influences lenders.
 It affects many things in an individual’s life: the ability to buy a home, get a job, and rent an apartment.

-Understanding your credit score is pivotal when it comes to financial literacy.
-When it comes to applying for credit, lenders typically look at your income, assets, debt, and credit score.
+Understanding what a credit score is can be pivotal for financial literacy.
+When applying for credit, lenders typically look at income, assets, debt, and credit score.

 How to Review Your Credit Score

 Keeping a close eye on your credit score is helpful.
 Imagine applying for a mortgage, only to find out your credit score is too low to qualify.
 Avoid this by reviewing your credit score ahead of time to prepare yourself better.